R in Posit Workbench

 renv::init()

-Now, whenever you open the project, renv will automatically be activated.
-To learn more about using renv, visit the package documentation website.
+Now, whenever you open the project, renv automatically activates.
+To learn more about using renv, visit the renv package documentation website.

 Note

-renv supports integration with R and also Python (pipenv and reticulate) for multilingual projects.
+renv supports integration with R and Python (pipenv and reticulate) for multilingual projects.

 Additional R resources

 Many good resources are available on the web for learning R and seeking answers to questions about how to accomplish various tasks.
-Check out the resources below for more information on learning and using R.
+The resources below provide more information on learning and using R.

 Learning R